The Third Capacity: Relational Presence

 • Asking questions designed to get him to open up (instead of genuinely being curious)

 When you notice you're managing, pause.
 Take a breath.
 Ask yourself: Can I just be with him without trying to fix this?
+You don't have to get it right every time.
+Just notice.
+That's the beginning of change.

 Practice 2: Get Curious Instead of Certain

 When he's distant or shut down, your brain wants to create a story immediately.
 He doesn't care.
 He's checked out.
 Our marriage is over.
+That certainty protects you from the discomfort of not knowing.
+But it also prevents you from seeing him clearly.

+Instead, get curious.
 I wonder what's happening for him right now.

 I wonder what he's feeling that he can't articulate.